Leveraging Neural Graph Compilers in Machine Learning Research for Edge-Cloud Systems: Background

 \subsubsection{Layout Transformation}

 Different hardware architectures have specific data layout preferences for optimal performance.
-For example, NVIDIA GPUs with Tensor Cores prefer the BHWC (batch size, height, width, channels) format over BCHW (batch size, channels, height, width).
+For example, NVIDIA performance guidance\footnote{https://docs.nvidia.com/deeplearning/performance/} often recommends NHWC over NCHW where possible, so TensorRT may internally transform tensors into HWC or other optimized formats.
 Layout transformations reorganize tensor data into these preferred formats during compilation.
 These transformations ensure that memory accesses are coalesced and aligned with hardware requirements, improving throughput.